Scoliosis: Surgery

 One or both of these surgical procedures may be needed.
 The surgery may be done in one or two stages and, on average, takes four to eight hours.

 A new tethering procedure (anterior vertebral body tethering) may be appropriate for some patients.

 Spine surgery can be painful and may also be associated with post-surgical pain.
-Different approaches for pain management are used in surgery including epidural administration and systemic analgesia (also known as general analgesia).
+Different approaches for pain management are used in surgery, including epidural administration and systemic analgesia (also known as general analgesia).
 Epidural analgesia medication are often used surgically including combinations of local anesthetics and pain medications injected via an epidural injection.
 Evidence comparing different approaches for analgesia, side effects or benefits, and which approach results in greater pain relief and for how long after this type of surgery is of low to moderate quality.

 Prognosis

-A 50-year follow-up study published in the Journal of the American Medical Association (2003) asserted the lifelong physical health, including cardiopulmonary and neurological functions, and mental health of people with idiopathic scoliosis are comparable to those of the general population.
+A 50-year follow-up study published in the Journal of the American Medical Association (2003) asserted that the lifelong physical health, including cardiopulmonary and neurological functions, and mental health of people with idiopathic scoliosis are comparable to those of the general population.
 Scoliosis that interferes with normal systemic functions is "exceptional" and "rare", and "untreated [scoliosis] people had similar death rates and were just as functional and likely to lead productive lives 50 years after diagnosis as people with normal spines."
 In an earlier University of Iowa follow-up study, 91% of people with idiopathic scoliosis displayed normal pulmonary function, and their life expectancy was found to be 2% more than that of the general population.
-Later (2006-) studies corroborate these findings, adding that they are "reassuring for the adult patient who has adolescent onset idiopathic scoliosis in approximately the 50–70° range."
+Later (2006–) studies corroborate these findings, adding that they are "reassuring for the adult patient who has adolescent onset idiopathic scoliosis in approximately the 50–70° range."
 These modern landmark studies supersede earlier studies (e.g. Mankin-Graham-Schauk 1964) that did implicate moderate idiopathic scoliosis in impaired pulmonary function.

 Generally, the prognosis of scoliosis depends on the likelihood of progression.
 The general rules of progression are larger curves carry a higher risk of progression than smaller curves, and thoracic and double primary curves carry a higher risk of progression than single lumbar or thoracolumbar curves.
 In addition, people not having yet reached skeletal maturity have a higher likelihood of progression (i.e., if the person has not yet completed the adolescent growth spurt).